Tooth Knocked Out

-If a tooth has been knocked out of the mouth, it is essential to contact your dentist immediately since tissues, nerves and blood vessels can become damaged.
+If a tooth has been knocked out of the mouth, it is essential to contact us immediately since tissues, nerves and blood vessels can become damaged.
 If the tooth can be placed back into its socket within an hour, there is a chance the tissues will grow to support the tooth once again.
-Contact your dentist immediately.

 - DO NOT touch the root of the tooth.
 Pick it up carefully by the crown and rinse under warm water.